PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-10 04:44:14
+Last updated: 2024-04-10 04:44:49
-Random Quote: If you get pulled over for speeding, tell the policeman your spouse has diarrhea. - Phil Dunphy
+Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher